Real Twistings are 2-Line Bundles: Twistings and twisted vector bundles

-Every multiplicative bundle gerbe over a Lie group $G$ is also $G$-equivariant w.r.t. the conjugation action of $G$ on itself; this makes them a subclass of equivariant bundle gerbes and a special case of \Cref{case-equivariant-gerbes}.
-The twisted vector bundles of \cref{Definition of our twisted vector bundles} form (for a finite group $G$) the modular tensor category that belongs to the corresponding Chern-Simons theory.
-We discuss this in detail in \cref{Cherns-Simons theory twistings}.
+\item Chern--Simons twistings~\cite{freed6}.
+Every multiplicative bundle gerbe over a~Lie group $G$ is also $G$-equivariant with respect to the conjugation action of $G$ on itself; this makes them a~subclass of equivariant bundle gerbes and a~special case of~\ref{case-equivariant-gerbes}.
+The twisted vector bundles of Definition~\ref{Definition of our twisted vector bundles} form (for a~finite group $G$) the modular tensor category that belongs to the corresponding Chern--Simons theory (i.e., Dijkgraaf--Witten theory).
+We discuss this in detail in Section~\ref{Cherns-Simons theory twistings}.